christian-skjetne/interchangeposter/README.md

 The program requires the G4P library. (in processing3: Sketch->Import library..->Add library.., search for "G4P")

-To run it on a raspberry I recomend looking using the "Upload to PI" tool. (in processing3: tools->add tool, search for "upload to pi")
+To run it on a raspberry I recomend using the "Upload to PI" tool. (in processing3: tools->add tool, search for "upload to pi")

 This program has been tested on raspberry PI3 and windows.